Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Preliminaries

 \end{definition}

 The following proposition adapts \cite[Theorem 1.3.2]{norris1998markov} for the hitting probability $h(X_k,S_\ell)$.
-This hitting probability from $X_k$ to $S_\ell$ is composed of two parts: (i) the probability of transitioning from $X_k$ to an intermediate state $Y_i$ and (ii) the hitting probability from the intermediate state $Y_i$ to $S_\ell$.
+It states that the hitting probability from $X_k$ to $S_\ell$ is composed of two parts: (i) transitioning from $X_k$ to an intermediate state $Y_i$ and (ii) transitioning from the intermediate state $Y_i$ to $S_\ell$.